Get Magic Lessons

 My official Bio, written in the 3rd person, so it seems all profesh and we can pretend I didn’t write it myself.

-Casey lives on the shores of Georgian Bay with her multiple hat-wearing husband, her unabashedly sassy teenage daughter and her two very badly behaved French Bulldogs, Gus & Mabel.
+Casey lives on the shores of Georgian Bay with her multiple-hat-wearing husband, her unabashedly sassy twenty-something daughter, and Mabel, her equally feisty Frenchie.

 Get my Intuition Cheatsheet